cjstehno/effigy/docs.md

 The associations will be deleted, not the associated entities themselves.

+# Embedded

-# OneToOne
+# Component

 This association is applied to an entity property to denote an association of one entity to one associated entity.
 The association is represented by a single entity

-## Create

-The associated object will be created if populated.

-## Retrieve

-The associated object will be retrieved with the main entity.

-## Update

-The association will be updated, created or deleted as required by the update state of the enclosing entity.
+The object itself will be managed by the enclosing entiy

-## Delete

-The associated object will be deleted with its parent entity.
+... much like the OneToMany, the associations will be managed, not the actual objects